mpaillacar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a second-year Ph.D. student in Financial Economics at [UCL](https://www.ucl.ac.uk).
+I am a Ph.D. student in Financial Economics at [UCL](https://www.ucl.ac.uk).
 My research interests lie at the intersection of macroeconomics and finance.

 Before joining UCL, I was an Economic Analyst at the Economic Research Area of the [Central Bank of Chile](https://portalbiblioteca.bcentral.cl/en/web/banco-central/) conducting research on monetary and macroprudential policy.